ROMAN

 Examples 🔗

-If you want to convert the number 25 into a Roman numeral, you can use the following formula: =ROMAN(25).
-This will return 'XXV'.
+To convert the number 25 into a Roman numeral, use the formula: =ROMAN(25).
+This returns 'XXV'.

 Notes 🔗

-The ROMAN function has limitations due to the structure of Roman numerals.
-It can convert numbers from 1 to 3999 into Roman numerals.
-The optional Form
+The ROMAN function converts numbers from 1 to 3999 into Roman numerals.
+Use the optional Form

-argument allows you to choose between different Roman numeral formats: 0 for the classic format and 1 for the subtractive notation format.
+argument to select the numeral format: 0 for classic format or 1 for subtractive notation.

 Questions 🔗